 - The exact cause of type 2 diabetes is unknown.
 However, it runs in families.

-- The goal of treatment is to keep blood sugar levels as close to normal as possible.
-Emphasis is on control of blood sugar (glucose) by monitoring the levels, regular physical activity, meal planning, and routine health care.
+- The goal of treatment is to keep blood sugar levels as close to normal as possible without making them too low.
+Emphasis is on control of blood sugar (glucose) by monitoring the levels, regular physical activity, meal planning, and routine healthcare.

 - Before your visit, write down questions you want answered.